• Dogs

 Why We Think Finna Got Passed Over

 Finna was named “Xena” at the shelter, and she was a classic shelter dog.
 She was scared, nervous, and just a little unsure of her surroundings.
-Finna was clearly some type of German Shepherd mix, and her age was unknown.
+Finna was clearly part German Shepherd, and her age was unknown.
 She was also high energy.

 To our surprise, Finna was labeled as four years old.
 But, we knew right away when we saw her that there was no way she was that old.
 Usually, puppies will get adopted faster than adult dogs.
 So, this was likely a contributing factor to sticking around the shelter for a while.